craftingcity/The-Known-World/Game Notes/Mechanics/Custom Weapon Mechanics.md

 ### Bash
 ### Pummel
 ### En-Route

+During a weapon attack on your turn, if you have moved more than five feet this turn, you may attack an additional time.

 ### Pin

 In replacement of a weapon attack, you can attempt to pin a target to an abject using this weapon.
 Make this attempt as if it were a normal weapon attack; your attack bonus versus your target's AC.
 If you hit with this attack, the attack deals no damage and the target becomes restrained for as long as the weapon remains in the target's armor/clothing.